Sally Gunnell: Television

 Gunnell worked as a television presenter, predominantly for the BBC, until 2006.
 She also co-hosted the game show Body Heat (1994–96) on ITV with Mike Smith and Jeremy Guscott.

-Gunnell was one of the four celebrity guests in the ITV's You Bet! – Series 7 (1993–94), co-winning with Michaela Strachan, donating her winnings to a charity working to find a cure for breast cancer.
-In 1997, she was the recipient of the "big red book" on the This is Your Life programme.
+Gunnell was one of the four celebrity guests in the ITV's You Bet! – Series 7 (1993–94), co-winning with Michaela Strachan and donating her winnings to a charity working to find a cure for breast cancer.

+In September 1997, she was the recipient of the "big red book" on This is Your Life.

 In summer 2006, she was a celebrity showjumper in the BBC's Sport Relief event Only Fools on Horses.
 She also won a Weakest Link Sporting Heroes Special, first broadcast on 25 July 2009 on BBC One.

 She took part in a celebrity version of TV show Total Wipeout which aired on 2 January 2010.

 In 2012, Gunnell took part on ITV's The Cube and won £20,000 for her charity.

+Gunnell features in the 2024 documentary Colin Jackson: Resilience, talking about her time as a teammate of Jackson and in particular the 1992 Olympic 110m hurdles event.